kalibbalajohnson/Poultry-Management-System/README.md

 **BSSE 4105 | GROUP 9**

 ## 1. Project Overview
-Our project aims to develop a comprehensive Poultry Management System, leveraging predictive modeling and IoT systems.
+Our project aims to develop a comprehensive Poultry Management System, leveraging predictive modeling and IoT systems for real-time monitoring of environment conditions.
 The application integrates multiple components to ensure seamless management of poultry operations through a user-friendly web interface, mobile application, AI-powered predictions, and IoT-based monitoring.

 ## 2. Project Structure